nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 nice: pleasant or attractive
 meaningful : important and serious
 ```
-* Now you want to get all nouns and adjectives in your word bank.
+* Now you want to get all nouns and adjectives in your word list.
 You use the command `filter words by\type -noun -adjective`
 ```
 Printing all 7 word(s) from your filter list:
 - house: a building for people to live in, usually for one family